cockroachdb/docs/v21.1/auto-tls.md

 Auto TLS simplifies the default method for [creating secure clusters](secure-a-cluster.html).
 Rather than manually generating certificates and keys and distributing them to all nodes, you run a one-time `cockroach connect` command for each node, specifiying a common token.
 A CA cert and key are distributed to all nodes, along with all other certificates that nodes require to communicate with other nodes and with clients, all signed by the CA.

 {{site.data.alerts.callout_info}}
-To create client certificates, you will still need to run [`cockroach cert create-client`](cockroach-cert.html#create-the-certificate-and-key-pair-for-a-client) or the equivalent [OpenSSL commands](create-security-certificates-openssl.html#step-3-create-the-certificate-and-key-pair-for-the-first-user).
+To create client certificates, you will still need to run [`cockroach cert create-client`](cockroach-cert.html#create-the-certificate-and-key-pair-for-a-client) or the equivalent [OpenSSL commands](create-security-certificates-openssl.html#step-3-create-the-certificate-and-key-pair-for-the-first-user)and manually distribute these.
 {{site.data.alerts.end}}

 ## Step 1: Configure nodes